Sign UpLogin

 The Role of Marketplace Facilitators

 Marketplace facilitators—platforms like Amazon, Etsy, and eBay—have added another layer to the sales tax nexus conversation.
 These platforms often collect and remit sales tax on behalf of their sellers, but this doesn’t entirely eliminate a business’s responsibilities.
-Sellers must still monitor their overall sales activity to ensure compliance with states where marketplace transactions and direct sales combined create nexus.
-Automated sales tax tools can help track these thresholds and ensure businesses meet their compliance obligations.
+In this section, you will learn more about marketplace facilitators.

 Steps to Ensure Compliance